 Cognitive behavioural approaches for people with learning disabilities.

-Symposium conducted at the British Psychological Society Conference,
+Symposium conducted at the British Psychological Society

-London.
+Conference, London.
 (Convenor & Chair).

 Loumidis, K. (1992).

-Evaluating social problem solving groups for adults with learning
+Evaluating social problem-solving groups for adults with learning

-learning disabilities.
-Symposium conducted
+for people with learning disabilities.
+Symposium conducted at the

-at the British Psychological Society Conference, London.
+British Psychological Society Conference, London.

 Loumidis, K. &